juju/docs/src/en/developer-leadership.md

 ### How do I...

-Click on the expander to see details for each command.
+Click on the expander to see details for each.

 ^# ...share one-shot configuration among units?